24/10/2024

 eFreeT: The problem is, as I have concluded from your description, the user directory.

-Melody: Yeah, I guess.
+Melody: That’s not what I meant.
+But… Yeah, I guess it is.
 But is the solution not the plugin you gave me?

 eFreeT: Yes, it is.